forfudan/MojoMiji/src/docs/basic/variables.md

     d = List[Int](1, 2, 3)
 ```

 Some Pythonistas will be happy now.
 But remember, if you omit the `var` keyword, then you have to also omit the type annotation.
-In another words, if you want to use type annotations, you must use the `var` keyword.
+In other words, if you want to use type annotations, you must use the `var` keyword.
 Note that the following code won't work:

 ```mojo
 def main():